 The story of Tom Ying can be found in our Guajalotes, Zopilotes y Paisanos Journal, February 2023.
 Sadie Orchard’s biography by Garland Bills can be found in our Black Range Museum bookstore: Sadie Orchard Madam of New Mexico’s Black Range.

-Our Coach House now shelters the Mountain Pride!
+The Coach House now shelters the Mountain Pride!

 The Moutain Pride stagecoach is now sheltered at the Black Range Museum Coach House